Murder at Prime Suites

-Murder at Prime Suites (M@PS) is a 2013 Nigerian crime thriller film directed by Chris Eneng starring Joseph Benjamin, Keira Hewatch and Chelsea Eze.
+Murder at Prime Suites (M@PS) is a 2013 Nigerian crime thriller film directed by Chris Eneaji Eneng starring Joseph Benjamin, Keira Hewatch and Chelsea Eze.
 The movie was inspired by a much publicized similar murder that occurred in Lagos.
 The film stars Joseph Benjamin and Keira Hewatch.

 Plot

 When Florence Ngwu (Chelsea Eze) is gruesomely murdered in a hotel by an unknown culprit, Agent Ted (Joseph Benjamin) is sent in to investigate the circumstances that led to her death and make sure that justice prevails.